wp-plugins/local-time-clock/readme.txt

 == Frequently Asked Questions ==

+= My city is not displayed  =
+Remember to save settings after each drop down selection

 = How do I customize the colours? =
 Go to the Appearance->Widgets tab in your wordpress admin panel, and choose click on settings for the local time clock, select text, border and background colors from the drop downs